 By Mary LeGrand, RN, MA, CCS-P, CPC; Margaret Maley, BSN, MS; Robert H. Haralson III, MD, MBA; M. Bradford Henley, MD, MBA; Matthew Twetten, MA

-Coding for closed treatment of fractures is controversial; this article provides suggestions on how to code for this form of treatment.
+Fracture care coding guidelines CMS is controversial; this article provides suggestions on how to code for this form of treatment.
 Closed treatments are either with or without manipulation.
 An orthopaedic surgeon has the following two ways of coding closed treatment of a fracture under Current Procedural Terminology (CPT):

 “Global” reporting of the services by using the 90-day, global fracture code with or without reporting the initial evaluation and management (E&M) service that resulted in the decision for closed treatment, or “Itemized” reporting of the services by reporting each patient encounter separately.
 The physician reports each service independently and does not enter into a 90-day global period.
 The AAOS position is that the orthopaedist must have the option of coding these services either way to enable the treating surgeon to address the specific situation and to meet the physician’s contractual obligations with payors.